 Re-adjust the tent ropes so as to minimize wrinkles in the canopy and sidewalls, and tighten them.
 You'll probably have to re-adjust and tighten them periodically, particularly in changes of temperature or humidity, or in winds.
-To help the sliders from loosening, loop the rope under the hook provided in the slider.
 If it's really windy and the ropes insist on loosening, you can wrap the rope and sliders together with string or tape.